 I like to think of “compressing” as I pull myself down into the bar before each pull – achieved by simultaneously bracing my core, tensioning my lats and applying the first bits of leg drive to take some slack out of the bar.

 Taking slack out of the bar is crucial for a good pull.
 Again, it prevents the sudden application of tension pulling your body out of position or off balance.
 My colleague Alex Hayes uses the cue “no noise” to lifters beginning their pulls to teach this, which is a nice idea.
 Alternatively, you can think of creating JUST too little tension to actually break the bar from the floor before you actually commence your “push”.
+Finally, I’ve recently heard the cue “make the bar heavy in your hands” for similar purposes, which I like.

 For MANY lifters, the temptation is to drop the hips HARD while initiating the pull, but my preference for most lifters is to be a little more gradual at least initially to practice generating this tightness (and to avoid knocking the bar ahead of them with their shins, as often happens).
 Once you’re proficient, you can more rapidly brace/create tension and take the slack out of the bar.